 If there is one thing that Nicaragua is famous for, it has to be coffee.
 You’ll head out to the coffee plantations of the Matagalpa region where your guide will explain the entire process, from harvesting, washing, drying, toasting and grinding of the beans.
 You’ll stay in a mountain-view hotel in the Cerro Arenal Nature Reserve, so you can enjoy the sound of the forest alongside your morning coffee.

 The local people in San Ramon have set up a successful community project where local families open their homes to tourists.
 You’ll immerse yourself in the culture of a local family by staying in their home and try your hand at some home cooked Nicaraguan food.
 In this small village you’re unlikely to meet many other tourists.
 It might also be the perfect time to brush up on a little Spanish!

 Ometepe Island lies in the second largest freshwater lake in Latin America.
 There’s nothing planned for you during your stay so you can decide how to spend your time.
 Relax on the beach, try some hiking up one of the volcanoes, or jump on a bike and discover the island.
 You’ll stay in the centre of Ometepe between the two volcanoes.
 From your hammock, you can enjoy the sounds of wind, water and birds.

 The Mighty Volcano

 Managua may not be the prettiest of cities, but it’s worth stopping a while to appreciate the fading colonial buildings and take in the impressive site of Masaya Volcano.
-Along the way you’ll see green Parakeets returning to their nests, huge amounts of bats and you’ll even have the opportunity to actually peer into the crater mouth.
+Along the way try to catch a glimpse of the green Parakeets and bats before peering into the crater mouth.